stuffedwombat/stuffedwombat.github.io/hase.md

 **Think in terms of actions and reactions**

-  I have come to the assumption that *games are a series of causes and effects.*<br>
+  I am assuming that *games are a series of causes and effects.*<br>
   - The player presses a button on the keyboard and the character moves.
   - The character touches a button inside the game and a door opens.

-  Certain conventions have arisen in game developement that we have internalised without realising it.<br>
+  Certain conventions have arisen in game developement that we have internalised without realising it.

   *Arrow keys to move. tap to jump. click to shoot. e to interact. spikes kill you. <br> death makes you respawn in the same level. etc etc*

 Conventions are not necessarily bad, but they are conventions. <br>
 Interesting stuff lies behind them.<br>
-To explore these possibilities, it is important to consider that <br>*For every action, there is a reaction.*
+To explore these possibilities, it is important to consider that: <br>
+*For every action, there is a reaction.*

   Please stay with me for a few short examples of actions and reactions.<br>